 Before repairs, rinse the fuel tank inside and out with a 5% caustic soda solution, followed by rinsing with hot water until all traces of fuel are completely removed.

-Coarse fuel filter: 1 - drain plug; 2 - glass; 3 - pacifier; 4 - filter; 5 - reflector; 6 - distributor; 7 - bolt; 8 - flange; 9 - sealing ring; 10 - body
+Coarse fuel filter: 1 - drain plug; 2 - bowl; 3 - baffle; 4 - filter; 5 - deflector; 6 - distributor; 7 - bolt; 8 - flange; 9 - sealing ring; 10 - body

 Cracks and holes in the walls of fuel tanks should be repaired by soldering or welding.

 The patch should overlap the edges of the hole by 20-25 mm.
-Thoroughly clean soldering or welding areas with a file, scraper, wire brush or sandpaper to remove paint, rust and dirt.
+Thoroughly clean the soldering or welding areas with a file, scraper, wire brush or sandpaper to remove paint, rust and dirt.

-Before and after repair, check the fuel tank with an air pressure of 0.3 kgf/cm 2 by immersing the area being tested in water.
+Before and after repair, check the fuel tank with an air pressure of 0.3 kgf/cm2 by immersing the area being tested in water.

 During operation, periodically drain the fuel sediment from the filter through drain plug 1, disassemble and wash the filter parts.

-Fuel fine filter: 1 - housing; 2 - bolt; 3 - sealing washer; 4, 10 - plugs; 5, 6 - gaskets; 7 - filter element; 8 - cap; 9 - filter element spring; 11 - rod
+Fine fuel filter: 1 - housing; 2 - bolt; 3 - sealing washer; 4, 10 - plugs; 5, 6 - gaskets; 7 - filter element; 8 - cap; 9 - filter element spring; 11 - rod

 The fine fuel filter (Fig. 3) is mounted on a special bracket to the front of the engine.